Last updated on October 31st, 2019

 7. Government Assistance

 Australia boasts of one of the best education systems in the world.
-School education is free in Australia if you enrol your kid to a public school which accounts for 60% of Australian kids.
-Education system here is focused on practical learning, making kids independent and guiding them to explore their own talents, rather than forcing them to follow certain pattern.
+School education is free in Australia if you enrol your kid in a public school which accounts for 60% of Australian kids.
+The education system here is focused on practical learning, making kids independent and guiding them to explore their own talents, rather than forcing them to follow a certain pattern.
 When it comes to higher education, Australian universities rank very high against their global counterparts.
 All this makes Australia one of the best places to study and give yourself or your children a great starting point for their career.
 If this doesn’t convince you to move to Australia, I don’t know what will.

 I like the diversity of the Australian climate.
 Here you can find places where it snows in winter and places with the tropical weather too.
 It is sunny throughout the year, though in places like Melbourne, it is quite usual to experience four seasons in a day.
 However, most of the time, the climate is moderate and winter is not too severe.

 10. Cultural Diversity

 Australia is considered to be “the melting pot” of different cultures, communities, religions and races.
 It boasts of a diversified culture which borrowed a lot from different communities that helped shape it.
 Australians are considered quite tolerant, open-minded, helpful and friendly towards migrants contrary to what you might have heard or read.
 In my experience here so far, I have never heard any racist remark or generalised opinions from anyone.
 If you are polite and free of any bias, you will find this to be an amazing country full of beautiful people.

 Moving To Australia Series